JyothiSwaroopReddy07/Gaza_Data_Collection/README.md

 ### Training Gaze Estimation Model
 <img src="https://user-images.githubusercontent.com/30307587/109145286-a6ff7200-77a5-11eb-86ff-41925981af10.png" width=800/>

 As mentioned in the GAZEL paper, we used multiple inputs.
-The <a href="https://github.com/JyothiSwaroopReddy07/Gaze_Data_Collection/blob/master/Data%20parsing.ipynb">Data Parsing.ipynb</a> shows how to parse these inputs, and <a href="https://github.com/JyothiSwaroopReddy07/Gaze_Data_Collection/blob/master/Gaze_detector.ipynb">GAZE_Detector.ipynb</a> shows how to construct toy model.<br>
+The <a href="https://github.com/JyothiSwaroopReddy07/Gaze_Data_Collection/blob/main/Data%20parsing.ipynb">Data Parsing.ipynb</a> shows how to parse these inputs, and <a href="https://github.com/JyothiSwaroopReddy07/Gaze_Data_Collection/blob/main/Gaze_detector.ipynb">GAZE_Detector.ipynb</a> shows how to construct toy model.<br>
 We won't provide pre-trained model, and the 10 participants' image data due to the right of publicity.<br>
-But if you follow the written instruction, collect your gaze data with <a href="https://github.com/JyothiSwaroopReddy07/Gaze_Data_Collection">MLKitGazeDataCollectingButton</a> it will take about 30 minutes to collect over 5000 samples.
+But if you follow the written instruction, collect your gaze data with <a href="https://github.com/JyothiSwaroopReddy07/Gaze_Data_Collection">GazeDataCollection</a> it will take about 30 minutes to collect over 5000 samples.
 Then use the notebook files to parse & create your own model.
 You must follow the TFLite conversion guideline before you import your tflite model on <a href="https://github.com/JyothiSwaroopReddy07/Mobile_Gaze_App">Mobile GAZE</a>.
 <b>[Note] For the evaluation  we used data collected from 10 participants to train general model and calibrated it by each user's implicitly collected frames by Data Collecting Launcher.
-Not the toy model in the GAZEL.ipynb file</b>
+Not the toy model in the GAZE_detector.ipynb file</b>

 ### [Important] TensorFlow Lite Conversion Guideline!
 If you don't follow the guideline you would get errors like <a href="https://github.com/tensorflow/tensorflow/issues/19982"><b>this</b></a> when using TFLite interpreter in the Android device<br>